 • Agriculture products and processing (conducted in the US)

-• Small-holder cacao farms (conducted in Indonesia to date)
+• Small-holder cacao farms (conducted in Indonesia)

 • Small-holder tea plantations (conducted in Sri Lanka and Indonesia)